bic-berkeley/psych-214-fall-2016/_sources/participate.txt

 Here are few things to keep in mind while working on your self
 evaluation:

-#. outline constraints you faced as well as reasons performance was hampered.
+#.
+Outline constraints you faced as well as reasons performance was hampered.

-#. be objective about the things you found difficult as well as the things
+#.
+Be objective about the things you found difficult as well as the things
    that you learned;

-#. include a discussion of problem-solving abilities you used during the
+#.
+Include a discussion of problem-solving methods you used during the
    project.